Armanhafiz4/Fundamental-project/README.md

 ### Build

 The CI pipeline for this project revolved around Jenkins and Git.
 Below are screenshots provided on my jenkins console output and after I automated a pytest as it shows which tests I passed and failed.
 Jenkins produces console outputs that tells the developer how many tests the code passes and also which tests that the code failed.
 Again it shows that 84% of my application was tested and we use Jenkins as a way to automate our tests by using builds.
 The first screenshot provided is my Jenkins script in the command section when executing my shell and the second screenshot is the test coverage shown in my console output.
+<br><br>
 ![image](https://user-images.githubusercontent.com/74771197/103557342-f367b900-4eaa-11eb-83b0-125b872b7789.png)
 <br><br>
 ![image](https://user-images.githubusercontent.com/74771197/103637102-df6f9600-4f42-11eb-936a-326d296d8b89.png)